 - Have we clearly communicated why we are the best option to solve their problem?

 Once you’ve gone through the process of asking your team those four key questions, you will then better understand the mindset of your customer and the problems they are facing.
 Only then can you connect your product or service as the proven solution that will solve those problems.
 (Quick tip: Do NOT just start bragging about your business and how awesome you are.
 Look at it from your customers’ perspective and solve their problems)

 Then it all comes down to copywriting.
-Your content needs to help your prospects really see how your product can solve their problem and get them emotionally excited enough to take action and get the results you’re promising.
+Your content needs to help your prospects really see how your product can provide value and solve their problem.
+Also, get them emotionally excited enough to take action and get the results you’re promising.

 Here’s a quick brainstorming tip to help you in your copywriting efforts.
 Draw a line down the middle of a piece of paper.
 In the left column, write the fears, wants, aspirations and problems that your prospects and customers are facing.
 Then in the right column, match them up with your solutions.

 Once you’ve done that, start using power words and phrases in your titles and subject lines that resonate with your target market.
 For example, use phrases like “Proven System…”, “Discover the Secret to…”, “Finally, a way to…”

 Then in the body of your content, go into depth about how your product solves their problem and gets them the results they’re looking for.

 Last but not least, always have a call-to-action at the end.
 I’m NOT suggesting you to ask them to buy something.
 A call-to-action could something as simple as offering a free guide in exchange for their email.
 Or “Click Here for a free one-on-one consultation to learn more.”

 I hope that helps.
 I use these techniques with all my clients – whether the client is an Insurance Agency or an Industrial Manufacturer.
 Focus on problem-solving.